 Correct spelling, explanation: canceled is the form popularised by Noah Webster in his 1898 dictionary, as the correct American form of this verb.
 Webster transformed many British words into their simpler American spellings.
-This is why canceled is also correct and mostly used in US.
+This is why canceled is also correct and mostly used in the US.

 Correct spelling, explanation: cancelled is the form accepted in British English.
-L is doubled, because the word ends with consonant-vowel-consonant combination (here: cancel ends with c-e-l), which means, if we add a suffix to such word, the last consonant is doubled.
-Therefore in UK and most of English-speaking world cancelled is the correct form.
+L is doubled, because the word ends with the consonant-vowel-consonant combination (here: cancel ends with c-e-l), which means, if we add a suffix to such word, the last consonant is doubled.
+Therefore in the UK and most of the English-speaking world cancelled is the correct form.